CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

       complete message.

       If *offset* is given then data is read from that position in *buffer*.
 If *size* is given then that many bytes will be read from buffer.
-Very large buffers (approximately 32 MB+, though it depends on the OS) may raise a ValueError exception

    .. method:: recv_bytes([maxlength])